 Previously Anika was an investment professional at the Mayfield Fund, where she focused on investments in consumer internet companies.
 Earlier in her career, she worked in the Principal Investment Area at Goldman Sachs and the Technology Investment Banking group at Lehman Brothers.
 Anika holds an MBA from the Stanford Graduate School of Business and a BS in Computer Science from Stanford University.
 She speaks French and Hindi.

-David Spiro is a Senior Associate at Insight and joined the firm in 2013.
+David Spiro is a Vice President at Insight and joined the firm in 2013.
 At Insight, he focuses on investments in both high growth and mature software businesses and is responsible for executing transactions and assisting in portfolio management post-close.

 David graduated summa cum laude from The Wharton School of the University of Pennsylvania and was elected to Beta Gamma Sigma.
 Prior to Insight, he worked for Stone Point Capital, a private equity firm that invests in financial services companies.
 David also previously worked on the Equity Capital Markets desk at Citigroup, where he advised companies that were raising capital through IPOs and follow-on offerings.